Stuart Newman: Developmental biology

+Evolutionary biology

-His work in evolutionary biology includes a theory for the origination of the animal phyla.
+Newman's work in evolutionary biology includes a theory for the origination of the animal phyla.
 This is proposed to have been driven by new physical morphogenetic and patterning effects set into motion when the products of the ancient developmental-genetic toolkit genes first came to operate on the multicellular scale in the late Precambrian-early Cambrian.
 The resulting forms were then "locked in" by stabilizing selection.

-Newman has proposed a theory for the evolution of cell differentiation in animals.
-Based on a detailed consideration of gene regulatory components and processes that distinguish this group from all other forms of life, including their nearest holozoan relatives, he has suggested that the topologically associating domains found in the nuclei of metazoan cells had a unique propensity to amplify and exaggerate inherent physiological and structural functionalities of unicellular ancestors.

 With the evolutionary biologist Gerd B. Müller, Newman edited Origination of Organismal Form (MIT Press, 2003).
 This book on evolutionary developmental biology is a collection of papers by various researchers on generative mechanisms that were plausibly involved in the origination of disparate body forms during the Ediacaran and early Cambrian periods.
 Particular attention is given to epigenetic factors, such as physical determinants and environmental parameters, that may have led to the rapid emergence of body plans and organ forms during a period when multicellular organisms had relatively plastic morphologies.

 Newman has advanced a novel scenario for the origin of birds, the Thermogenic Muscle Hypothesis.
 Characteristic anatomical specializations of birds, e.g., bipedality, the capacity for flight, are proposed to be secondary to the hyperplasia of thigh and breast skeletal muscles that arose in compensation for the loss of several genes in saurian ancestors.

+Inherency and agency in the emergence of phenotypic novelty

+Consistent with his exploration of inherent physical mechanisms of morphogenesis and intrinsic cellular sources of multicellular function, Newman is a critic of reproductive fitness as the basis of major evolutionary transitions.
+He has argued against the selected effect theory of biological function in favor of a view that features organismal agency as the means by which novelties are converted into enablements.